awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 To help you keep track of the ongoing updates and improvements to Amazon Connect, we publish release notices that describe recent changes\.

+## April 2023 Updates<a name="apr23-release-notes"></a>

+### Customer Profiles displays case information in the agent workspace<a name="agent-workspace-case-info-apr23"></a>

+Using Amazon Connect Customer Profiles inside the agent workspace, agents can see cases from third\-party case management solutions and Amazon Connect Cases inside a particular customer profile\.
+For more information, see [Use Customer Profiles](customer-profiles.md) and [Access Customer Profiles in the agent workspace](customer-profile-access.md)\.

+### Added Cross\-channel concurrency<a name="routing-profiles-apr23"></a>

+You can configure an agent's routing profile to receive contacts from multiple channels at the same time\.
+For example, while an agent is on a voice contact, they can be offered contacts from any other channels enabled in the routing profile, such as chats and tasks\.

+For more information, see [Create a routing profile](routing-profiles.md)\.
+Also see the [CrossChannelBehavior](https://docs.aws.amazon.com/connect/latest/APIReference/API_CrossChannelBehavior.html) API\.

+### Set Voice ID block supports fraud watchlist ID<a name="set-voiceid-apr23"></a>

+Updated the [Set Voice ID block](https://docs.aws.amazon.com/connect/latest/adminguide/set-voice-id.html) so it supports fraud watchlist ID for fraud detection\.

+### Search, sort, and filter published agent schedules<a name="search-sort-filter-agent-schedules-apr23"></a>

+Schedulers can quickly search, sort, and filter agent schedules from within the published schedule calendar\.
+For more information, see [How supervisors view published schedules](scheduling-view-schedule-supervisors.md)\.

+## March 2023 Updates<a name="mar23-release-notes"></a>

+### Added Wisdom support for Microsoft SharePoint Online<a name="wisdom-mar23"></a>

+You can choose Microsoft SharePoint Online as knowledge base for Wisdom articles\.
+For more information, see [Enable Amazon Connect Wisdom for your instance](enable-wisdom.md)\.
+Also see the [AppIntegrationsConfiguration](https://docs.aws.amazon.com/wisdom/latest/APIReference/API_AppIntegrationsConfiguration.html) API in the *Amazon Connect Wisdom API Reference*\.

+### Create step\-by\-step guides for your agents<a name="step-by-step-guides-mar23"></a>

+Inside the out\-of\-the\-box Amazon Connect agent workspace, you can create workflows that walk agents through custom UI pages that suggest what to do at a given moment during a customer interaction\.
+You can create guides that help agents identify customer issues and recommend subsequent actions, as well as surface screen\-pops and forms for submitting transactions and disposition codes\.
+For more information, see [Agent Workspace guided experience](step-by-step-guided-experiences.md)\.

+### Added support for nested JSON in Invoke AWS Lambda function flow block<a name="nest-json-labmda-flow-block-mar23"></a>

+The Invoke AWS Lambda function flow block supports JSON responses\.
+For more information, see [Flow block: Invoke AWS Lambda function](invoke-lambda-function-block.md)\.

+### Added Show View flow block<a name="show-view-block-mar23"></a>

+This block is used to configure UI based workflows that you can surface to users in front end applications\.
+For more information, see [Flow block: Show view](show-view-block.md)\.

+### Added staff level shift profile<a name="wfm-mar23"></a>

+You can assign a shift profile to individual agents\.
+This is useful to do when, for example, you have part\-time agents who are in the same staffing group as your full\-time agents, but they require their own shift profile\.
+For more information, see the **Associate to shift profile** option described in [Create staff rules for scheduling](scheduling-create-staff-rules.md)\.

+### Added support for multiple fraudster watchlists<a name="fraudster-mar23"></a>

+Every domain has a default watchlist where all existing fraudsters are placed by default\.
+You can create and manage custom watchlists to be evaluated against for known fraudster detection\.
+For more information, see [Known fraudster detection](https://docs.aws.amazon.com/connect/latest/adminguide/voice-id.html#fraud-detection), and see new actions in the [Amazon Connect Voice ID API Reference](https://docs.aws.amazon.com/voiceid/latest/APIReference/Welcome.html)\.

+### Search and sort schedules in the Schedule Manager<a name="scheduling-manager-search-sort-mar23"></a>

+Schedulers can quickly search for schedule names using partial keywords or sort the schedule list based on start date, end date, creation date, or updated date\.
+For more information, see [Search and sort a schedule](scheduling-publish-schedule.md#scheduling-manager-search-sort)\.

+### Added the ability to configure multiple IAM roles that can be assigned to a single user when using SAML 2\.0<a name="multi-role-saml-mar23"></a>

+You can configure multiple IAM roles that can be assigned to a single user when using SAML 2\.0 which enables you to support user access from multiple identity providers simultaneously\.
+For example, if you are migrating identity providers, you can configure multiple IAM roles associated to a single user and that user will be able to access Amazon Connect from either provider\.
+To learn more about configuring IAM roles for SAML 2\.0 in Amazon Connect, see the [Configure SAML with IAM for Amazon Connect](configure-saml.md) documentation\.

+### Added panel template for interactive chat messages<a name="interactive-messages-mar23"></a>

+With a panel template, you can present customers with up to 10 choices under one question in a chat message\.
+For more information, see [Add interactive messages to chat](interactive-messages.md)\.

+### Added `GetMetricDataV2` API<a name="getmetricdatav2-mar23"></a>

+Added the [GetMetricDataV2](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricDataV2.html) API to the *Amazon Connect API Reference Guide*\.
+This API enables you to programmatically access trailing 14 days of historical agent and contact metrics data\.
+It extends the capabilities of the [GetMetricData](https://docs.aws.amazon.com/connect/latest/APIReference/API_GetMetricData.html) API, provides new [historical metrics](https://docs.aws.amazon.com/connect/latest/adminguide/historical-metrics-definitions.html) \(for example, the number of [contacts disconnected](https://docs.aws.amazon.com/connect/latest/adminguide/historical-metrics-definitions.html#contact-disconnected-historical), and the number of [callback attempts](https://docs.aws.amazon.com/connect/latest/adminguide/historical-metrics-definitions.html#callback-attempts-historical)\), and provides the ability to filter metrics with more granularity\.

 ## February 2023 Updates<a name="feb23-release-notes"></a>

+### Added new attribute type `ENHANCED_CONTACT_MONITORING` to Describe, List and Update Instance Attribute APIs<a name="enhanced-monitoring-feb23"></a>

+This release updates the APIs: DescribeInstanceAttribute, ListInstanceAttributes, and UpdateInstanceAttribute\.
+You can use it to programmatically enable/disable enhanced contact monitoring using attribute type `ENHANCED_CONTACT_MONITORING` on the specified Amazon Connect instance\.
+For more information, see [DescribeInstanceAttribute](https://docs.aws.amazon.com/connect/latest/APIReference/API_DescribeInstanceAttribute.html), [ListInstanceAttributes](https://docs.aws.amazon.com/connect/latest/APIReference/API_ListInstanceAttributes.html), and [UpdateInstanceAttribute](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateInstanceAttribute.html)\.

+### Added the `DeleteDomain` API for Cases<a name="cases-feb23"></a>

+For more information, see the [DeleteDomain](https://docs.aws.amazon.com/cases/latest/APIReference/API_DeleteDomain.html) API in the *Amazon Connect Cases API Reference Guide*\.

+### Added `RelatedContactId` to `StartTaskContact` API<a name="tasks-feb23"></a>

+You can link together an unlimited number of task contacts using the `RelatedContactID` parameter supported in the `StartTaskContact` API\.
+For more information, see [Linked tasks](https://docs.aws.amazon.com/connect/latest/adminguide/tasks.html#linked-tasks) and the [StartTaskContact](https://docs.aws.amazon.com/connect/latest/APIReference/API_StartTaskContact.html) API in the *Amazon Connect API Reference Guide*\.

+### Amazon Connect Cases integrates with AWS PrivateLink<a name="cases-privatelink-feb23"></a>

+For more information, see [Creating an interface VPC endpoint for Amazon Connect](vpc-interface-endpoints.md#vpc-endpoint-create)\.

 ### Added support for more granular access controls \(using resource tags\) to view real\-time metrics for agents, queues, and routing profiles<a name="tag-based-access-control-real-time-metrics-feb23"></a>